Blood Simple: Accolades

 In The Atlantic, Christopher Orr writes: "It all began here, and not merely for the Coens themselves.
 Blood Simple was the first feature starring Joel Coen's soon-to-become wife, Frances McDormand; the first scored by Carter Burwell, who’s collaborated—often, as here, magnificently—with the Coens on all their subsequent scores; and the first shot by cinematographer Barry Sonnenfeld, who also worked on the Coens' next two films before embarking on his own directorial career ...
 It is no small miracle—and a testament to the Coens themselves—that so many exceptional talents connected so early in their respective careers."

-In popular culture

-The film was referenced in a 1992 episode (Master Ninja II) of the cult satirical sci-fi TV series Mystery Science Theater 3000 as well as a 2017 episode ("Backfire") of the TV series Designated Survivor.

-Some audio extracts of this film are used in the song "Quotation For Listening", by On Thorns I Lay on their album Egocentric, released in 2003.

 Home media

 The original MCA Home Video VHS tape and LaserDisc was released on October 10, 1985, with a 96-minute running time.
 The film was released on Universal Pictures Home Entertainment VHS for a second time in 1995 with a 99-minute run time.
 Unusual for such an exercise, the "Director's Cut" is some three minutes shorter than the original 1985 theatrical release.
 The Coens reduced the run time with tighter editing, shortening some shots and removing others altogether.
 Additionally, they resolved long-standing rights issues with the music; the original theatrical version of the film made prominent use of The Four Tops' "It's the Same Old Song" (1965); the Coens had replaced it with Neil Diamond's "I'm a Believer" (1966) for the 1995 U.S. home video edition on VHS.
 The Director's Cut reinstated the Four Tops track.

 Universal Home Video released a DVD version of the film in 2001, and again in 2005 as part of a DVD box set titled The Coen Brothers Collection.
 A Blu-ray edition was released in 2011 by 20th Century Fox Home Entertainment.

 In 2016, The Criterion Collection released the film on Blu-ray and DVD, featuring a new 4K digital transfer supervised and approved by Barry Sonnenfeld and the Coens, along with various new special features.
 In 2024, The Criterion Collection released the film on 4K Ultra HD for the first time as a combo pack which includes the 2016 Blu-ray disc as well.